Deep Rising: Production

 Stephen Sommers began writing the script to Deep Rising, then called Tentacle, when he worked at Hollywood Pictures in the mid-1990s.

+Sommers was inspired to write the script for the film after reading a National Geographic article about jellyfish.
 Claire Forlani was originally cast as Trillian St. James, but dropped out after just three days, due to creative differences with Sommers, and Famke Janssen was subsequently cast.
-Janssen almost did not get the part because the producers felt she was too recognizable from GoldenEye, but they relented.
+Janssen almost did not get the part because the producers felt she was too recognizable from GoldenEye.
 Harrison Ford turned down the role of John Finnegan, which later went to Treat Williams, and the film's budget was later downsized.

 Filming for Deep Rising began on June 12, 1996, and lasted until October 18 of that year.
-The film was originally set for release in the fall of 1997, but was delayed until the following February 1998.
+The film was originally set for release in the fall of 1997, but was delayed until the following January 1998.
 Industrial Light and Magic was responsible for the film's special effects while Rob Bottin who had previously worked on The Thing and on Paul Verhoven's RoboCop was hired as the special makeup effects designer.

-The exterior shots of the cruise ship Argonautica was created by CGI, and is an original design not based on any existing vessel.
+The exterior shots of the cruise ship Argonautica were created by computer-generated imagery; it is an original design not based on any existing vessel.
 Two models of the cruise ship were created, a 38 ft model for shots of the Argonautica on the ocean, and a 110 ft model for the sinking of Argonautica.